Informing spiritual passions by…

 |What are your concentrations?|

-You can get more information on the program, or a specific track, by calling our team at (800) 816-1837 or requesting an information packet on-line.
+You can get more information on the program, or a specific track, by contacting our Admissions representative, Donna Mayhugh at [email protected] or (617) 318-1662.
+You may also request more information or start an application here.
 We look forward to seeing how our Doctor of Ministry program can be a part of what God is doing in your life.

 |How can I tailor the studies to my goals?|